tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_content_reuse.md

 With content in your \_includes folder, you don't add any frontmatter to these pages because they will be included on other pages already containing frontmatter.

 Also, when you include a file, all of the file's contents get included.
 You can't specify that you only want a specific part of the file included.
 However, you can use parameters with includes.

+{% unless site.output == "pdf" %}
 See the following Jekyll cast for more info about using parameters with includes:

 <iframe width="640" height="480" src="https://www.youtube.com/embed/kzpGqdEMbIs" frameborder="0" allowfullscreen></iframe>
+{% endunless %}

 ## Page-level variables